 Between 2018 and 2028, the career is expected to grow -1% and produce -6,400 job opportunities across the U.S.

 There are certain skills that many explosive technicians have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed customer-service skills, detail oriented and dexterity.

 Choosing the right major is always an important step when researching how to become an explosive technician.
-When we researched the most common majors for an explosive technician, we found that they most commonly earn high school diploma degrees or associate degree degrees.
-Other degrees that we often see on explosive technician resumes include bachelor's degree degrees or diploma degrees.
+When we researched the most common majors for an explosive technician, we found that they most commonly earn high school diploma degrees or bachelor's degree degrees.
+Other degrees that we often see on explosive technician resumes include associate degree degrees or diploma degrees.

 You may find that experience in other jobs will help you become an explosive technician.
-In fact, many explosive technician jobs require experience in a role such as cashier.
-Meanwhile, many explosive technicians also have previous career experience in roles such as technician or manager.
+In fact, many explosive technician jobs require experience in a role such as welder.
+Meanwhile, many explosive technicians also have previous career experience in roles such as technician or production worker.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of technician you might progress to a role such as team leader eventually.
 Later on in your career, you could end up with the title superintendent.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
 Out of all the resumes we looked through, 24.4% of explosive technicians listed cdl on their resume, but soft skills such as customer-service skills and detail oriented are important as well.